The Best Modern Furniture for Small Spaces

 We all love a spacious, comfortable sectional.
 But apartment living sometimes makes this cushiony dream feel unattainable.
 Luckily, there are seating options that come in accommodating widths or smart designs to maximize comfort and space in what little room you have.

 Many of our favorite articles — like Sven, Burrard, and Anton — are available in dedicated apartment-friendly widths to bridge the gap between a lounge-y sofa and compact loveseat.
-Oversized armchairs are another alternative for seating in a small space that offers generous dimensions for maximum comfort.
+Oversized chairs are another alternative for seating in a small space that offers generous dimensions for maximum comfort.
 If the width of your space doesn’t allow for a full-length sofa, a modern loveseat and armchair combo has room for the same amount of butts, but gives you more layout flexibility.

 Mid-Century Space Saving Surfaces